revaturelabs/interviewquestions/InterviewSpecificQuestions/Microservices/Microservices.md

 </dependencies>
 ```
 - In the service provider side, we need to mark the target method as `@HystrixCommand` where circuit breaker will be enabled.
-- We also need to mention fallbackMethod attribute which is our handler method invoked in case the target method execution fails.
+- We also need to mention fallback Method attribute which is our handler method invoked in case the target method execution fails.

 ```java
 import org.springframework.web.bind.annotation.GetMapping;